Laboratory for kidney-driven inter-organ signaling

 PhD student, Department II of Internal Medicine, Nephrolab (Prof. T. Benzing), Cologne

-2011 Bachelor thesis, Institut for Management, Johannes-Gutenberg-University Mainz, Germany
+2011 Bachelor thesis, Institute for Management, Johannes-Gutenberg-University Mainz, Germany

 2010 Diploma thesis, Department of Pharmacology, University Hospital Mainz (Dr. S. Horke), Mainz, Germany